 Looking for that amazing “pop” of color in your garden or landscape?
 Want something that makes a statement and really stands out against your backdrop!

 Enter… perennial shrubs

-Perennial shrubs really add a lot of balance to your landscape.
+Perennial shrubs add balance to your landscape.
 Today we’re going to be talking about flowering shrubs that can really catch the attention of passerbys.
 If you’re following my garden plan, you have already chosen your trees and evergreen shrubs.
 Perennial shrubs are the next layer out from your house — the are the perfect foreground for your evergreens because they add tons of color and interest, and are large enough to make a statement.
 Set in front of a row of evergreens will really make these perennial shrubs POP.

 And… when they are done blooming, your sturdy evergreen foundation will keep your garden from looking bare and messy.
 See, your landscape is already starting to take shape.

 Let’s get to the fun stuff!
 These are my picks for the BEST perennial shrubs to add color and texture to your landscape.